AmNotAGoose/ConnectFour/README.md

 # Connect Four

 A Connect Four implementation in Java with three different game modes.
+The Main class is in /src/Main.java

 # General logic